ADogTheDestroyer/InnaBookStore/README.md

    git clone https://github.com/ADogTheDestroyer/InnaBookStore.git
    ```
 2. Using pgAdmin create a new database called "LookInnaBook"
 3. Open the project using IntelliJ and add a new database connection by clicking "+" then clicking "Data Source".
-This is located in the "Database" tab located on the right of the IDE
+This is located in the "Database" tab located on the right of the IDE.
+You may be prompted to download a driver for postgreSQL, go ahead with this.
 4. Enter "postgres" in the user field, your pgAdmin password in the password field, and "LookInnaBook" in the database field.
 Test you connection, then click apply and okay.
 5. Run "InitDatabase.sql" in either an IntelliJ postgreSQL console or a pgAdmin query console of the database LookInnaBook.
 6. Run the program from the main method point located in InnaBookStore.java